 Looking back now I truly believe the experience in Taiwan changed my life.
 I was able to grasp my passion of words again through the stillness of my one-bedroom apartment.
 I slowly learned to forgive myself for all the anguish in the past, and found the answers to my life that I had once known but forgotten in pursuit of fame and success.
 That I was, and will always be, a storyteller.

 Now back in Sydney, it seems such a cycle of life is about to begin anew.
-I’ve been fortunate to develop and help grow an Instagram account combining travel and storytelling @thetravellersway and while the future may hold many mysteries, one thing for sure is that my dreams to publish children’s books, impact the world through bilingual stories, invest in and create meaningful tech projects, and have an opportunity to collaborate with Studio Ghibli will always shine bright in my mind.
+And while the future may hold many mysteries, one thing for sure is that my dreams to publish children’s books, impact the world through bilingual stories, invest in and create meaningful tech projects, and have an opportunity to collaborate with premier brands and creatives will always shine bright in my mind.

 As a brief and extended update since when I first wrote this bio, I've since been privileged to become both an Amazon influencer, Director of Partnerships with Anti Hero Capital, and storyteller with experience helping build Chinese social media branding and engagement for international entrepreneurs like Gary Vaynerchuk.

 My passion with cryptocurrencies has since morphed into a voracious and insatiable appetite to continually push the boundaries of what I know and understand.